 Having operated (albeit in different locations) since 1856, Washington’s oldest saloon is the restaurant equivalent of Forrest Gump — a presence that has consistently butted up against American history, hosting figures such as Presidents Ulysses S. Grant and Theodore Roosevelt over the last century.
-And despite its age, the restaurant maintains its popularity as a place “for everyone and every time,” as it was once described by its director of operations to The Washington Post.
-Tourists and bureaucrats alike head to the Victorian-style dining room to enjoy a large menu of American fare, but the restaurant is known for its seafood and, in particular, its oysters.
+And despite its age, the restaurant maintains its popularity as a place “for everyone and every time,” as its director of operations once described to The Washington Post.
+Both tourists and bureaucrats head to the Victorian-style dining room to enjoy a large menu of American fare, but the restaurant is known for its seafood—particularly its oysters.
 Settle into a wood-paneled booth for a dozen freshly shucked bivalves, some crab cakes, a crisp glass of wine, and contemplate the historical figures who might have done the same.

-Dining at the restaurant: Old Ebbitt Grill is open for limited indoor dining.
-Don’t miss the beloved oyster happy hour that runs from 3 pm to 5 pm daily.
+Dining at the restaurant: Old Ebbitt Grill is open for indoor dining.
+Don’t miss the beloved oyster happy hour that runs from 3 pm to 5 pm and 11 pm to 1 am daily.

 Takeout: Takeout orders can be placed through the restaurant’s website.